danielbush/BeerBot/README.md

 ## Batteries sold separately

-BeerBot won't do anything out of the box.
+BeerBot will run and connect to an irc server out of the box but not much else.

+A bunch of useful modules can be found here:
-* Go here: https://github.com/danielbush/beerbot-modules and follow the instructions.
+* https://github.com/danielbush/beerbot-modules and follow the instructions.
 * And there's a slightly dodgey tutorial below as well

 This version of beerbot is 0.2.x and should work with similarly versioned